Research / Teaching Area

 I am a Ph.D. candidate in English at Cornell University.
 My research focuses on Romanticism, deconstruction, and discourses of knowledge.
-I am currently completing a dissertation which argues that figures of accident in Romantic literary and theoretical texts function as figures of thought whose formal elements restructure, and resist structuring, how we are to think the unthinkable, how we come to know not knowing.
+I am currently completing a dissertation which reads the figures and syntax of Romantic literary and theoretical texts to rethink how their formal elements structure–and resist structuring–epistemological discourses of knowledge about the unknown, the accidental, the non-referential, the contingent.
+It reimagines how the knowing of not knowing (including the chance encounters through which language comes to signify the foreign, the monstrous, the nonhuman, and death) is to be known.
 Other interests include psychoanalysis, continental philosophy, trauma studies, and the intellectual history of theory.
 At the heart of my work lies a sustained attentiveness to the referentially reflexive relation between self and world, language and its conditions of possibility.

-Before joining Arts Studies in Research and Writing, I taught courses in genre fiction, in cultural studies, and academic writing in the Cornell Prison Education Program.
+Before joining Writing, Research and Discourse Studies, I taught courses in genre fiction, in cultural studies, and academic writing in the Cornell Prison Education Program.